JaredJoss/mase/labs/lab_3.md

 To use this new search method, the `sampler` variable in the `[search.strategy.setup]` section of the `jsc_toy_by_type.toml` is changed to `brutesearch`.

 # Question 4

+Efficiency in sampling is indicative of how effectively a method navigates the search space and discovers optimal solutions within a restricted number of samples or iterations.

+To compare the two methods, 40 runs of brute force and TPE-based search are condicted.
+The computation times for each method are comparable when measured.
+However, the TPE sampler, unlike the Brute Force Sampler, doesn't exhaustively attempt all combinations.
+Instead, it strategically samples the hyperparameter space, drawing insights from prior trials.
+In each iteration, it uses probability to forecast which hyperparameters are likely to produce superior results.
+Therefore, for example, if 100 trials  were done, the TPE Sampler, would conducts 100 distinct experiments, continually updating its knowledge and honing the hyperparameter space to identify the optimal configurations.
+Conversely, in the Brute Force approach, the number of trials is restricted by the potential combinations.

+After the completion of all runs, it was found that the brute force approach took 17.28s per trial wehile the TPE samler took 16.88s per trial.

+To see the effect that each method has, the accuracy for each configuration is plotted in Figure x below.